luminous558/Palmora-Group-HR-Analysis-PROJECT-/README.md

 This shows the representation of genders across the company.

-Below are the Steps for carrying out the Analysis
+Below are the Steps for carrying out the Analysis;

-Determine overall gender distribution (% Male, % Female, % Non disclosed).
+- Determine overall gender distribution (% Male, % Female, % Non disclosed).

 Break down by:

-Regions ( Region Abuja, Lagos, Kaduna)
+- Regions ( Region Abuja, Lagos, Kaduna)

-Departments ( Engineering, Legal, Sales, etc.)
+- Departments ( Engineering, Legal, Sales, etc.)

+ 2. **Performance Rating Analysis by Gender**

+This Explore if gender biases exist in employee performance evaluations.

+Below are the Steps for carrying out the Analysis;

+- Employees by gender was grouped and average performance ratings was calculated

+- Distribution of ratings (i.e., how many males vs. females got top ratings).

+Ratings was done by;

+   - Region

+   - Department

+ 3. **Salary Structure & Gender Pay Gap Analysis**

+pay inequality was Identified and regions/departments where it is most severe.

+Below are the Steps for carrying out the Analysis;

+Average salary was calculated by:

+   - Gender (overall)

+   - Gender & department

+   - Gender & region

+ 4. **Minimum Salary Compliance Check**

+Compliance with the $90,000 minimum salary regulation was ensured

+Below are the Steps for carrying out the Analysis;

+Employees earning was filtered as < $90,000 and count them.

+Salary data was segmented into $10,000 bands:

+$10k–$20k, $20k–$30k, ..., $90k+

+And it was breakdown by region.

+ 5. **Bonus Allocation & Total Compensation Analysis**

+Bonus rules to compute additional compensation and regional totals was applied

+Below are the Steps for carrying out the Analysis;

+Performance rating dataset with bonus rules was merged

+below Calculations was applied

+- Bonus amount per employee

+- New total compensation (salary + bonus)

+  - Group by region to get:

+- Total bonus payout

+- Total compensation payout